svo80/vti_search/README.md

 * Information includes meta data as well as detailed scanning and detection results upon request.
 * Supports the automatic download of associated samples and behavioral (dynamic analysis) reports.
 * Behavioral reports are automatically scanned for network-based Indicators of Compromise (IOCs).
-* Automatic (light) sanitization when displaying URLs on the command line to prevent accidental infection.
-  (Append the --csv parameter to see the raw data in the network.csv file.)
 * Use of multiple workers to speed up operations.\*
 * All information is categorized in different sub-folders.
 Detailed logs facilitate post-processing.
 * Results can be exported in CSV format for subsequent relationship visualization with, e.g., Maltego.